Okonjima Luxury Bush Lodge

 Activities at Okonjima

 We definitely recommend a two night stay at Okonjima because of all the activities on offer.
-If you stay for one night, you generally will experience leopard tracking on the first afternoon.
-After dinner you can visit the hide to spot night creatures like caracal, porcupine or honey-badgers.
-On the following morning, you would visit the Africat Carnivore Care Project which gives you a valuable insight into the work of the AfriCat project as well as a chance to see cheetahs at close range.
+You can visit the hide to spot night creatures like caracal, porcupine or honey-badgers.
+In morning, you would visit the Africat Carnivore Care Project which gives you a valuable insight into the work of the AfriCat project as well as a chance to meet the ambassador cheetahs at close range.

-If you are staying two nights at Okonjima Bush Lodge, you will also have the opportunity to track cheetahs and/or wild dogs on the Large Carnivore Tracking Trail; take the highly informative Bushman trail where you get to learn about the art of making traditional artefacts and how the San adapt and survive in an unforgiving wilderness environment; or take one of the self-guided walking trails.
+If you are staying two nights at Okonjima Bush Lodge, you will also have the opportunity to take the highly informative Bushman trail where you get to learn about the art of making traditional artifacts and how the San adapt and survive in an unforgiving wilderness environment; or take one of the self-guided walking trails.
 Night drives and visits to the Rare & Endangered Species Trust (REST) are available at an extra cost.